-If you are feeling irritable and sad, there is a good chance it could be related to menopause, but the above listed symptoms are not linked only to menopause.
-There are a number of conditions that can cause you to feel downright irritable.
-Tell your doctor how you are feeling, so he or she can rule out other medical or psychiatric conditions.
+If you’re feeling cranky and sad, there’s a chance it could be related to menopause.
+But many things can make you feel this way.
+Tell your doctor how you’re feeling, so they can rule out other medical or psychiatric conditions.

 How Can I Cope With the Emotional Changes of Menopause?

-Engage in a creative outlet that fosters a sense of achievement.
+- Engage in a creative outlet that gives you a sense of achievement.